eLearning

 Without good training, employees are left to their own devices.
 That’s inefficient, doesn’t make employees happy, and often leads to using a tool wrong or downright harming the organization.
 Training will help the success of new technology and the change management process.

-Yes, training benefits the impact of change management as well as the actual technology adoption itself.
-While change management is great at a lot of things, without training the more detailed parts of a project change are lost.
+Yes, training benefits the impact of change management and the actual technology adoption itself.
+While change management is great at many things, the more detailed parts of a project change are lost without training.

-That is, the communications part of change management can help people understand why the change is happening.
-But it cannot help people actually use the new system and adjust to them well.
+The communications part of change management can help people understand why the change is happening.
+However, it cannot help people use and adjust to the new system well.

-By training employees on using new tech, training helps the success of change and the technology projects overall.
+Training employees on using new tech helps with the success of change and technology projects overall.

-Of Prosci’s 10 aspects of change impact, training affects most of them including how people learn about new processes, systems, tools, critical behaviors, and more.
-Sometimes communication is useful but when people need to know some of these changes to effectively do their job, training leads to more success.
-Communication in the form of emails, intranet notices, or some other simple forms of communication only does so much.
+Of Prosci’s ten aspects of change impact, training affects most of them, including how people learn about new processes, systems, tools, critical behaviors, etc. Sometimes communication is useful, but when people need to know some of these changes to do their job effectively, training leads to more success.
+Communication in emails, intranet notices, or some other simple forms of communication only does so much.

 For most types of corporate technical training, there are more effective ways of training employees.
 We’ll look at all the ways of training for technology, though.